stephanosterburg/stephanosterburg.github.io/_posts/2019-06-30-mugshots_part_1.md

 So what are the next steps in my exploration?
 1. Read the papers listed above, mainly the paper [Image-to-Image Translation with Conditional Adversarial Networks](https://arxiv.org/abs/1611.07004)
-2. TensorFlow has an excellent collection of material for the upcoming version 2.0 (currently in beta), but especially I am interested in the part about [pix2pix](https://www.tensorflow.org/beta/tutorials/generative/pix2pix).
+2. TensorFlow has an excellent collection of material for the upcoming version 2.0 (currently in beta), I am especially interested in the part about [pix2pix](https://www.tensorflow.org/beta/tutorials/generative/pix2pix).
 3. Apply everything I have learned and use it on the mug shot dataset.

 The initial work I have done so far over the past few days included mainly working through the online tutorial about image generation over at TensorFlow.
 Using that as my starting point, I tried also to implement the architecture shown in the appendix of the Noise2Noise paper.
 But I guess I am getting ahead of myself here, lets first cover the papers listed above (at least the pix2pix paper), which I should read first, not just skim over it.